Ford Dorsey Master's in International Policy

-The application for admissions into the Ford Dorsey Master's in International Policy will be available soon!
+The application for admissions into the Ford Dorsey Master's in International Policy is now open for matriculation in September 2021.
 Learn more about our admissions process and upcoming events.

 "The Ford Dorsey Master's in International Policy is designed to produce leaders who can tackle today's most challenging international problems, drawing on the resources of a great university at the heart of Silicon Valley."

 Francis Fukuyama, Director of the Ford Dorsey Master's in International Policy